The Statistics of College Drug Abuse

 - Stimulants – These drugs have effects that are similar to cocaine.
 Repeated use can cause many health issues, including paranoia, high body temperatures, and an irregular heartbeat.
 These side effects are even more serious when stimulants are taken in large doses, or when they are snorted or injected.

 - Depressants – These drugs create a feeling of relaxation and can help people sleep.
 Misuse of depressants can cause slurred speech, shallow breathing, fatigue, disorientation, lack of coordination, and seizures.
 These effects are serious for people who frequently use them, as they will quickly go into withdrawals when they stop using.
+For professional support and treatment options for issues related to depressant misuse, visit alcohol rehab near Riverside.

 When talking about marijuana, substance abuse in college statistics show that college students are far more likely to use this drug.
 College students were found to be 51% more likely to use marijuana than young people who were not enrolled in college.
 And regular marijuana use has been linked to poor school performance, increased chances of dropping out, and a higher chance of trying other drugs.